yerkesoul/clembench/README.md

+### UPDATE (16.02.24): We released v0.3 of the benchmark code.
+The main branch will continue as v1.0-beta which has changes that effect the game code.
+Follow [this guide](docs/howto_update_to_v1.md) to update your game.

 # clembench: A Framework for the Systematic Evaluation of Chat-Optimized Language Models as Conversational Agents

 The cLLM (chat-optimized Large Language Model, "clem") framework tests such models' ability to engage in games – rule-constituted activities played using language.